 Digital Stores: include iTunes, Google Play or Bandcamp and consist of you selling your songs for a variable percentage (depending the stores fees).
 They give your fans the MP3 and it’s theirs to own.

-Streaming: which has grown exponentially over the last few years includes sites like Spotify and Pandora.
+Streaming: which has grown exponentially over the last few years includes sites like Spotify, Apple Music and Pandora.
 These generally have a free (ad supported) or premium (paid) monthly plans for their users.
 Your fans stream your music and you receive a small percentage of their monthly fee (or ad supported revenue).

 Before you choose to distribute your hard work online, there are certain things you will want to consider.
 These should directly relate to your album cycle and which marketing strategy you want for your release.
 For example, some bands only release their music on iTunes to be able to funnel their collective purchasers and climb the iTunes most popular charts.
 You might alternatively want to only stream your music for the week leading up to the official release in order to gain more traction for release day.
 As with any album cycle, you need goals, and everything you do must relate to those goals.